Medicare Supplement Insurance (Medigap) Costs

 - Phone number

 - Social Security number

 - Identification documents (birth certificate, driver’s license, or passport)

 You’ll also want to make a list of all the medical services you currently need, or you think you may need in the future.
 This will help you or your enrollment specialist figure out what kind of gaps you need to fill.

 What’s the difference between Medicare Supplement (MediGap) and Medicare Advantage?

 You can choose either a Medicare Supplement or Medicare Advantage plan, but you cannot be enrolled in both plans at the same time.

 - Medicare Supplement (MediGap) plans help cover gaps in Original Medicare.
-These usually include out-of-pocket expenses such as copaymentsA copayment (copay) is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
+These usually include out-of-pocket expenses such as copaymentsA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment., co-insuranceCoinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.
 For example: If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
-Your insurance company will cover the final $800., and deductiblesA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+Your insurance company will cover the final $800., and deductiblesA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself..
 Private health insurance companies provide Medigap plans under state and federal regulations.

 Are Prescription Drugs Covered by Medigap?